 Applications such as e-gates at passport control and boarding pass validation at airports, have demonstrated that the technology can be applied in mass transit and assist with identification of individuals and control of restricted areas.

-It understood that police and UEFA officials will review footage of last nights game and the disturbances on the terraces, but is that enough?
+Police and UEFA officials will review footage of last nights game and the disturbances on the terraces, but is that enough?
 In a sport that has phenomenal amounts of revenue, should they not be at the forefront of automation and the use of technology that can root out, store and analyse faces of those responsible?

 For example, In the Guardian recently the online technology section reported about “Gordon’s wine bar in London’s theatreland”, renowned for its Dickensian atmosphere, but also frequented by pickpockets.
 The owner Simon Gordon who took over the family business in the early 2000s, spent hours and hours scrutinising the faces of the people who haunted his CCTV footage.
 Mr Gordon was frustrated that although he had images from CCTV footage of the suspects, the conviction rate when reported to the police was very low.